Bentley, Alberta

-Bentley is a town in central, Alberta, Canada within Lacombe County.
+Bentley is a town in central Alberta, Canada within Lacombe County.
 It is located on Highway 12, approximately 28 km northwest of Red Deer.

 History

 The first settlers came from the U.S. in 1888-1890 and either walked or drove oxen from Lacombe, which was the closest railroad station at that time.
 Post office opened in 1901.
 The first church was built in 1890 by the Methodists, and a schoolhouse was built in 1903.
 Bentley was incorporated as a village on March 17, 1915.

 A disastrous fire destroyed all buildings on the south side of the community in 1916.
 The centre roadway was made 36 m wide and new buildings could not be constructed inside that area.
 In 1930, a centre boulevard was constructed for fire protection and street lights installed.

+Another fire destroyed the famous grain elevator that was on the road signs coming into town.
+The fire was in 2022.
+2 days before christmas.
+The local bar which was also a local landmark known as "the monkey top" got burned down as well.
+This fire was on January 16, 2024.

 Bentley was incorporated as a town on January 1, 2001.

 Town name

 Bentley was named in honour of George Bentley, an early homesteader and sawyer, however at the time it was a controversial choice.
 When Major William B. McPherson, a U.S. Civil War veteran, opened a post office, settlers preferred McPherson's name, but they were outnumbered by the sawmill employees, who wanted Bentley.
 Prior to 1915, a petition was formed regarding the naming of the village.
 The original names of Oxford and Springdale were turned down as these two names had been frequently used across Canada.